philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 I'm sure there are many more reasons to care about the `load` event, but this list is convincing enough for me.

 Given all of this, you have two choices for how to implement your social widgets.
-And your decision will depends solely on how essential these widgets are to your user experience:
+And your decision should depend solely on how essential these widgets are to your user experience:

 - If they're essential, they shouldn't be asychronously loaded at all.
 - If they're non-essential (which is usually the case), you should wait until after the `load` event to download and intialize them.